MY YEAR IN FOLK SONGS

 As most of Bonam's work speaks of the beauty of folklore and literature, it came naturally to revive some of these traditional folk songs.
-The project will last until the end of 2018.
-For recommendations regarding folk songs please consider to get in touch via the contact page.
+The project was intended to last until the end of 2018, but was quite inspiring - there it will continue.

 #1 Der Mond ist aufgegangen

 The full moon symbolises the great stillness of the night in this German folk song, written (as a poem) by Matthias Claudius in the 1770s and set to music by Johann Schulz in 1790.
 It speaks of the shift in perception when the light of the moon illuminates the forests and the ascending mist cloaks the night.

 This version begins choral and traditional, but changes its melody and instrumentation from the second verse on.

 Parley, sage, rosemary and thyme.
 Or: Every rose grows merry with time.
 Or: Yesterday holds memories in time.
 You will find various versions of Scarborough Fair.
 The melody is in the Dorian mode, which was typical for the middle English period.
 And it was quite popular, so it spread and changed and had a life of its own.
 It is a battle of former lover's who ask each other to perform quite impossible tasks - only then "you'll be a true love of mine".

 This version is solely choral.
 In the end you'll hear 13 different voices.